-Establishment of Business Start-up Support Centers and Business Support Plazas and Providing Support for Business Start-ups
+Establishment of Business Start-up Support Centers and Other Facilities and Providing Support for Business Start-ups

-The Micro Unit has established business start-up support centers and business support plazas throughout Japan.
+The Micro Unit has established business start-up support centers, business support plazas, and start-up support plazas throughout Japan.
 Through these facilities, we support a wide range of business start-ups.